Guernsey Experiences

 Spitfire Flights

 Spitfires.com offers a unique opportunity to experience the thrill of flying in a World War II-era Spitfire over the scenic landscapes of Guernsey.
-Departing from Guernsey Airport, these flights provide a rare chance to soar above the island’s rugged coastline, historic landmarks like Castle Cornet, and wartime fortifications.
-Passengers are seated in the rear cockpit of a two-seat Spitfire, equipped with dual controls, allowing them to take the helm under the guidance of a professional pilot.
-Flight durations range from 30 to 45 minutes, offering ample time to appreciate the island’s beauty from the air.
-This experience, marking the 80th anniversary of the D-Day landings, is available on select dates in late August and early September, with prices starting from £3,500 per person .
+Departing from Guernsey Airport, these flights typically route over the island’s rugged coastline, historic landmarks such as Castle Cornet and remnants of wartime fortifications, giving a powerful sense of place and history.
+Passengers are seated in the rear cockpit of a two-seat Spitfire, equipped with dual controls, and have the chance to take the controls themselves under the guidance of a professional pilot.
+Flight durations usually range from 30 to 45 minutes, providing ample time to enjoy sweeping views of the Bailiwick from the air.
+These special experiences run on selected dates each year, with limited availability, so advance booking is essential.

 Pottery Workshops

-At Iris & Dora in Guernsey, two hands-on pottery experiences offer a relaxed and creative way to spend an evening.
-On Thursday nights, the Pottery Wheel Experience invites participants to try their hand at the wheel, shaping clay into simple forms under the guidance of an experienced tutor.
-It’s suitable for complete beginners, and the small group size keeps the atmosphere friendly and informal.
-Whether the end result is a bowl, cup or lopsided masterpiece, it’s all part of the fun.
+At Iris & Dora in Guernsey, hands-on pottery evenings offer a relaxed and creative way to spend time together.
+On selected evenings, the Pottery Wheel Experience invites participants to try their hand at the wheel, shaping clay into simple forms under the guidance of an experienced tutor.
+It’s suitable for complete beginners, with small groups keeping the atmosphere friendly and informal—whether you create a bowl, cup or a delightfully lopsided masterpiece.

-Alternatively, the Evening Pottery Painting sessions take place in a private room that can accommodate up to 14 people.
-Guests choose from a wide selection of pre-made pottery pieces, from mugs to decorative items, and decorate them at their own pace.
-It’s a social, creative activity—ideal for groups of friends or a different kind of night out.
-Finished items are glazed and fired, ready for collection a week or so later.
+Iris & Dora also runs Evening Pottery Painting sessions, with the option to book a private room for groups, typically up to around 14 people.
+Guests choose from a wide selection of pre-made pottery pieces, from mugs to decorative items, and decorate them at their own pace, making it an ideal social activity for friends, families or a different kind of night out.
+Finished items are glazed and fired, ready for collection roughly a week later, depending on kiln schedules.

 Seaweed Foraging Tours

 Guernsey Seaweed’s foraging tours offer a hands-on exploration of the island’s coastal ecosystem.
-Led by knowledgeable guides, participants delve into the history and diverse applications of seaweed in Guernsey, spanning cosmetics, agriculture, cuisine, and even fashion.
-The 1.5-hour experience at Port Soif includes sampling various fresh seaweeds directly from the shoreline and trying out seaweed-based moisturisers.
-It’s a tactile and educational journey through rock pools and along the low tide line, suitable for those with sturdy footwear.
-Tours are priced at £25 per adult, with children under 15 joining free (one per paying adult), and require a minimum group size of five.
+Led by knowledgeable guides, participants delve into the history and diverse applications of seaweed in Guernsey, spanning cosmetics, agriculture, cuisine and even fashion, while sampling multiple fresh seaweeds straight from the shoreline and trying seaweed-based moisturisers.
+The 1.5-hour experience at Port Soif starts from the upper car park above the kiosk and takes you through rock pools and along the low-tide line, so sturdy footwear is essential.
+Tours are typically scheduled on selected dates from spring to early autumn and can also be arranged privately, with prices currently £25 per adult, one child under 15 free per paying adult, and a minimum group size of five adults for private bookings.

 Kombucha Brewery Tours